csuhta/inquisition-perks/readme.txt

 the need for certain party members to be present.

 The XP boost for codex entries is for all entries, not just those concerning criminals and war, and it stacks with the other boosts.
+The earlier you get this perk, the better.

 You also need this perk if you want to recruit a certain male agent during Wicked Eyes and Wicked Hearts.